anniemoffatt/anniemoffatt/README.md

 ## Hey!

 I'm Annie.
 I recently completed a certificate in Applied Software Development with Dev Academy Aotearoa - easily one of the hardest (but coolest) things I've ever done.
-It gave me a solid tech stack and helped me grow more comfortable outside of my comfort zone.
+It gave me a solid tech stack and helped me become more comfortable being outside of my comfort zone.

 Before Dev Academy I spent five years as a business analyst in an IT environment.
 I was always fascinated by the developers and how they thought.
 A company restructure gave me the nudge I needed to lean into tech properly and upskill as a full stack web developer.